 The lightweight build makes it easy to carry.
 Delivers crisp images and speedy scans.
 Simple to use.
 Low price makes it a great choice for novices and occasional users.
 Camo look appeals to outdoor and hunting enthusiasts.

-Accurate up to 600 yards.
-Features fog setting and speed scanning option.
-Can display in both yards and meters—up to 6 times magnification.
+Accurate up to 700 yards and has 6x magnification power.
+Features a fog setting for inclement weather conditions and speed scanning option.
+Can display in both yards and meters.